seldomU/relationsinspector/Docs/wiki/OfflineDoc.md

 ```
 [(Complete file)](https://gist.github.com/seldomU/170de2c4634fcae5f3bf)

-Here we use the searchfield utility, which update the entity selecting through the api for us, based on the value of *searchstring*.
+Here we use the searchfield utility, which updates the entity selecting through the api for us, based on the value of *searchstring*.
 At the end *base.OnGUI* calculates the remaining window space for us.

-#### Adding/Removing entites
+### Adding/Removing entites
-You can add existing objects by dragging them into the RI window while holding down the CTRL key or passing them to the AddTargets or AddEntity API calls.
+You can add existing objects by dragging them into the RI window while holding down the CTRL key or passing them to the *AddTargets* or *AddEntity* API calls.
 The window toolbar is a good place for entity creation controls.
 Add this to your OnGUI method body:
 ``` cs
     if ( GUILayout.Button("Add GameObject", EditorStyles.toolbarButton, GUILayout.ExpandWidth( false )) )
     {